Online Poker in USA for Real Money

 The laws for real-money online poker in the USA are still in flux but at this point just three states offer games for poker-starved Americans.
 If you're accessing this page in one of those States - Nevada, Delaware or New Jersey - you'll see the full list of legal, regulated US online poker sites available to you below.

 As with all our online poker site reviews we meticulously test each site and rank them based on software, security, playability, bonuses, tournaments, traffic and overall skill level of opponents.

 All of the sites listed are fully licensed and legal in the USA and operated by official providers vetted by State gaming organizations.
 Your money is 100% safe and protected.

 If you reside in a State outside of those three, however, unfortunately we can only provide you with our #1 play-money poker option, Appeak Poker.
-Legislation is progressing though and several states - including Pennsylvania, California, Massachusetts, Michigan and New York - have moved closer to legalized online poker over the past few years.
+Legislation is progressing though and several states - including Pennsylvania, California, Massachusetts, West Virginia, Michigan and New York - have moved closer to legalized online poker over the past few years.